joejoe2/spring-chat/doc/chat-detail/README.md

 If userA block userB,

-- a flag of the private channel in db will be marked
 - any future msgs from userB to userA is invisible, unblocked will not take these msgs back
 - publish msg endpoint will return 403 when userB sends msg to userA (actually do not persist/deliver msgs)
 - userB can still get new msgs from userA until userB block userA